"Performance parodies" of the Pet Shop Boys

 Steve Wright, a popular BBC Radio DJ since 1979, has long been known for his on-the-air music parodies and practical jokes.
 One of them, from around 1991, simultaneously poked fun at U2 and the Pet Shop Boys.
 The premise of the parody was a live "retaliation" for PSB having recently recorded "Where the Streets Have No Name."
 Allegedly in concert at Madison Square Garden, U2—or, more accurately, a singer mimicking Bono—performs a medley of the PSB songs "Rent" and "Shopping" blended with the gay anthems "Y.M.C.A." and "It's Raining Men," thereby cleverly parodying Bono's singing style (breathily overdone just enough to be comic) while satirizing the scarcely concealed "gay undercurrent" of the Pet Shop Boys' music.
 Notably, this was a couple of years before Neil made that undercurrent "official" by coming out.
 And it may also have inspired U2 to satirize the Village People (not to mention themselves) in their 1997 video for "Discotheque."
 At any rate, Wright's parody was sufficiently well executed that it has managed (via online circulation) to deceive many into believing it's a genuine live U2 recording.

-8. Steve Wright/BBC Radio 1 (again) - "The Pet Shop Boys at Home"
+8. Steve Wright/BBC Radio 1 (again) - "The Pet Shop Boys at Home" and "It's the Same as the Last One"

 For a while back in the late 1980s and early 1990s Wright also used to run on his afternoon radio show a recurring comedy sketch called "The Pet Shop Boys at Home."
-Apparently one of the running gags of the skits was that "Neil" (reportedly portrayed by one of Steve's"regulars, Richard Easter) would be very expressive—"effusive and over the top," as one writer has put it—while "Chris" just grunted or groaned from time to time.
+Apparently one of the running gags of the skits was that "Neil" (reportedly portrayed by one of Steve's "regulars," Richard Easter) would be very expressive—"effusive and over the top," as one writer has put it—while "Chris" just grunted or groaned from time to time.
 One edition in particular featured "the Boys" recording "Go West," but instead of the actual lyrics "Neil" simply listed a string of English towns.

 9. Walliams and Lucas - "I'm with Stupid" video